Authentication

 Custom schemes via SetAuth

-If your target speaks something weird (HMAC-SHA256 signed requests, AWS SigV4, a custom token-and-timestamp scheme), implement the Auth interface yourself and hand it to SetAuth:
+For a target that speaks something less standard (HMAC-SHA256 signed requests, AWS SigV4, a custom token-and-timestamp scheme), implement the Auth interface yourself and hand it to SetAuth:

 type myAuth struct { secret string }